Oklahoma City Burn Injury Attorneys

 Burn Injury Frequently Asked Questions

-Abel Law Firm has been representing those injured by others’ wrongdoing since 1976.
+Abel Law Firm has represented those injured by others’ wrongdoing since 1976.
 We have over 130 years of combined legal experience in personal injury cases.
-Following are the answers to questions many clients ask when they’re preparing to pursue compensation from another party.
-Contact us at (405) 239-7046 if you want to discuss your case with us.
+Following are the answers to many clients’ questions when preparing to pursue compensation from another party.
+Contact us at (405) 239-7046 to discuss your case with us.

 We take accident victims’ cases on contingency.
 That means there are no upfront fees or costs.
 We don’t expect payment from you unless we recover an insurance settlement or secure a favorable jury verdict.
 We take just as much risk as you do, and if we lose your case, you won’t owe us any money.